denogdev/denog/README.md

 [WebGPU](https://www.w3.org/TR/webgpu/) API.
-Unlike standard WebGPU which uses [`GPUCanvasContext`](https://www.w3.org/TR/webgpu/#canvas-context) to render to an [`HTMLCanvasElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement), Denox provides the non-standard `GPUSurface` class for rendering to a `WSIWindow`.
+Unlike standard WebGPU which uses [`GPUCanvasContext`](https://www.w3.org/TR/webgpu/#canvas-context) to render to an [`HTMLCanvasElement`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement), Denox provides the non-standard `GPUSurface` class for rendering to a `WSIWindow` directly.
 Its interface is much closer to the [`wgpu::Surface`](https://docs.rs/wgpu/0.15.0/wgpu/struct.Surface.html) interface from the Rust `wgpu` library that Deno and Denox use under-the-hood.